Spread Betting Guide For Beginners [2025 Tips + Strategies]

 Leverage in spread betting refers to the ability to control a larger position size in the market with a relatively smaller amount of capital.
 This means you can amplify both potential profits and losses, so it’s important to understand and use it responsibly.

-With leverage of 1:10, every £1 you place as collateral (margin) provides you with £10 worth of exposure to the instrument you are trading.
+With a leverage of 1:10, every £1 you place as your collateral (known as your margin) provides you with £10 worth of exposure to the market.
 Therefore, if the position size is worth £1,000 the broker will request a £100 margin from you.

 How Long Is The Bet Duration?